sociomantic-tsunami/libdrizzle-redux/README.rst

     gcc app.c -oapp -ldrizzle-redux -lpthread

-If libdrizzle-redux is installed alongisde other versions of libdrizzle, the linking should be done with the full name of the dynamic library, e.g.::
+If libdrizzle-redux is installed alongside other versions of libdrizzle, the linking should be done with the full name of the dynamic library, e.g.::

     gcc app.c -oapp -l:libdrizzle-redux.so.9 -lpthread